codeburner-ss/my-first-repo/README.md

 # my-first-repo
-thus is my first github reository
+This is my first github reository